wpenson/TEFS/README.md

 {
     // Error checking and formatting removed for brevity.

-    // Create a T_FILE file struture pointer and then open a file with the name "file.txt".
+    // Create a file_t file struture and then open a file with the name "file.txt".
 If the file doesn't already exist, it will be created. file_t file;
     tefs_open(&file, "file.txt");